cedars-sinai-genomics-core/FFPE_RNAseq/README.txt

 by FFPE_mRNA_count_matrix_generation.sh to generate multiqc report and the count file.
 (The two bash files are in /common/genomics-core/bin).

-Note: Mapping QC will be added later to the Github page.
+Note: Mapping QC will be added later to the result generation pipeline.
 Contact support@lexogen.com if the size of a FASTQ file is bigger than 1.5 GB and they will give corresponding activation code.